terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

   { user: username, organization: teamName , db:"GettingStartedDB" }
 );

-// If you are using TerminusX
+// If you are using TerminusCMS client.setApiKey(process.env.TERMINUSDB_ACCESS_TOKEN);
-client.setApiKey(process.env.TERMINUSDB_ACCESS_TOKEN);
 ```

-If you are using TerminusX, you can find the information of your endpoint, team, and API token from the [TerminusX dashboard](https://dashboard.terminusdb.com/) under profile.
+If you are using TerminusCMS, you can find the information of your endpoint, team, and API token from the [TerminusCMS dashboard](https://dashboard.terminusdb.com/) under profile.

 Now we are all ready, the last thing to do is to insert the documents: